 - It can boost satiety

 - It can assist your plan to lose weight.
-But then, it is also advisable that you add exercises on time for a quick result.
+But then, it is also advisable that you add exercises on time to get healthier and more permanent results.

 - Soup is considered to have fewer calories and more nutrients.